Non-optimal levels of a reducible mod l modular representation: Introduction

 In most cases, the necessary conditions above are also sufficient for the admissibility.
-On the other hand, there are some cases that the necessary conditions do not guarantee the admissibility, for instance, the case where $s=t=2$.
+In particular, Theorem \ref{thm:sufficientmain} precisely characterizes admissible $t$-tuples for $s$ when $1\leq s \leq t\leq 4$, except in the cases $(s, t) \in \{(2, 2), ~(2, 3), ~(4, 4) \}$.
+In such exceptional cases, an extension of our methods allows us to obtain sufficient conditions, which are more complicated to state.
+We refer to Theorem \ref{thm:s2t2} (resp.
+Theorem \ref{thm:s2t3suff}, Theorem \ref{thm:s=t}) for the case $(s, t)=(2, 2)$ (resp. $(s, t)=(2, 3)$, $(s, t)=(4, 4)$).